If you haven’t heard of Ikea, you’re probably living under a rock.

 - First Store in the US: Plymouth Meeting in Philadelphia in 1985.

+You might be asking well, how many IKEAs are in the world?
 As of November 2018, there are 424 IKEA stores in 52 different countries around the world.

 Pretty impressive right?